syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/JetBrains/configuration-options.md

 - **Configure via Status Bar**:

-  After opening the file, click `Filter` in the status bar to configure sorting and filtering on the first row of the worksheet for quicker access.
+  After opening the file, click `Filter` in the bottom right corner of the status bar to configure sorting and filtering on the first row of the worksheet for quicker access.

     ![Filtering-Toolbar](images/Filtering-Toolbar.png)